The Cook Roofing Company Difference:

 On YouTube there's a story about a homeowner who saved $400 by going with the cheapest roofer.
 This happens more often than you might think, just look up "worst roofing job ever."
 This story goes that insurance paid for a roof replacement, and the homeowners got several bids.
 The contractor who made the video was only $400 more.
 He was going to do the job right, but the owner went with the cheapest contractor because that’s what their insurance company encouraged them to do.
 He got called back out months later, because the roof was leaking.

-We see botched install jobs all the time.
-It seems that everyone with a hammer and a truck can be a roofer, and these roofers like to go around and "fix" people's roofs.
-Sometimes they don't take the deposit and run.
-Sometimes they actually show up and do work, and sometimes it would have been better if they'd skipped town.
+We see shoddy installation jobs more frequently than you would think.
+It seems that everyone with a hammer and a truck can be a roofer, and these self-taught handymen like to go around and "fix" people's roofs "for real cheap."

 Questions or Concerns For Us?
 Call Today 515-305-3253